King Round Robin

 If you are trying to convince me that what you are doing matters and can change people in some way I really need to know how.
 If your claim is simply that this method is more approachable, well that is generally not true to me and given there is only audiences beyond me in elim.s you are really working up hill.
 If it is more approachable for you, then make that clear and then go for it.
 Access trumps all!
 You are definitely behind if your argument is simply that you are the one to introduce this concept into the debate space.
 If your method somehow interrogates something, what does it interrogate? how does that change things for us and why is that meaningful?
 And most important you should be initiating this interrogation in round.
 Tell me that people outside the debate space should do this is not an interrogation.
 That is just a plan with a specific mechanism.
 Pre-fiat claims are fine, but again I need to understand the implication.
 Telling me that I read gender discrimination arguments and thus that is a pre-fiat voter is not only not persuasive it is not an argument at all.
 Please know that my debaters have read narratives and this approach can be very effective, but when not developed well it is frustrating to me.

-This is by far my weakest area of knowledge although I am reading which makes me potentially more dangerous.
-You'd be best serve to ask questions if this is your approach and then be clear and avoid cliche descriptors.
+I really enjoy good framework debate, but I really despise bad framework debate.
+If you know what a normative ethic is and how to explain it and then how to explain your philosophical basis, awesome.
+If that is uncomfortable language then read bad.
+Please, avoid cliche descriptors.
+I like good framework debate but I am not as versed on every philosophy that you might be and there is inevitable coded language within those scholarship that might be unfamiliar to me.
 Most importantly, if you are into phil debating do it well.
 Bad phil debates are painful to me (read: bad speaks).
 Finally, a traditional framework should have a value (something awesome) and a value criteria/standard (something to weigh or test the achievement of the value).
 Values do not have much function, whereas standards/criterion have a significant function and place.
 These should be far more than a single word or phrase.

 This is not my area of strength; thus much of this taking or based on others.